 "D" To ensure retention of shade canopy filter strip properties of the WLPZ and the maintenance of a multi-storied stand for protection of values described in 14 CCR § 916.4(b) [936.4(b), 956.4(b)], residual or harvest trees shall be marked, including a base mark below the cut-line within the WLPZ by the RPF, or supervised designee.
-Outside of watersheds with threatened or impaired values, sample marking prior to the preharvest inspection is satisfactory in those cases where the Director determines it is adequate for plan evaluation.
+Outside of watersheds with listed anadromous salmonids, sample marking prior to the preharvest inspection is satisfactory in those cases where the Director determines it is adequate for plan evaluation.
 When sample marking has been used, the remaining WLPZ shall be marked in advance of falling operations by the RPF, or supervised designee.
-In watersheds with threatened or impaired values, trees shall be marked in advance of the preharvest inspection.
+In watersheds with [listed anadromous salmonids], trees shall be marked in advance of the preharvest inspection.
 For all nonindustrial timber management plans, sample marking of the WLPZ prior to the preharvest inspection may be allowed.
 The sample shall be based upon a field examination and shall be consistent with the applicable provisions of 14 CCR §§ 916.4 [936.4, 956.4] and 916.5 [936.5, 956.5], representing the range of conditions found within the WLPZ.
 The Director shall determine if the sample mark is adequate for plan evaluation during the preharvest inspection.
 If sample marking is allowed, the remaining WLPZ shall be marked by an RPF, or supervised designee, prior to the start of timber operations within or adjacent to the WLPZ.
 The RPF shall notify the Department when the WLPZ has been identified.

 "E" To ensure retention of shade canopy filter strip properties of the WLPZ and the maintenance of a multi-storied stand for protection of values described in 14 CCR § 916.4(b) [936.4(b), 956.4(b)], residual or harvest trees shall be marked, including a base mark below the cut line, within the WLPZ by the RPF or supervised designee.
-Outside of watersheds with threatened or impaired values, tree marking shall be done prior to timber falling operations.
-In watersheds with threatened or impaired values, trees shall be marked in advance of the preharvest inspection.
+Outside of watersheds with listed anadromous salmonids, tree marking shall be done prior to timber falling operations.
+In watersheds with listed anadromous salmonids, trees shall be marked in advance of the preharvest inspection.
+In watersheds with [listed anadromous salmonids], trees shall be marked in advance of the preharvest inspection.
 For all nonindustrial timber management plans, sample marking of the WLPZ prior to the preharvest inspection may be allowed.
 The sample shall be based upon a field examination and shall be consistent with the applicable provisions of 14 CCR §§ 916.4 [936.4, 956.4] and 916.5 [936.5, 956.5], representing the range of conditions found within the WLPZ.
 The Director shall determine if the sample mark is adequate for plan evaluation during the preharvest inspection.
 If sample marking is allowed, the remaining WLPZ shall be marked by an RPF or supervised designee prior to the start of timber operations within or adjacent to the WLPZ.
 The RPF shall notify the Department when the WLPZ has been identified.